 While most tourists and foodies today think of Modena in Northern Italy as the home of balsamic vinegar and Lamborghinis, 17th-century Italians knew Modena not only as the court of the once-legendary Este family, but also as a hotbed of instrumental virtuosity.
 Dukes Alfonso IV and Francesco II kept in their royal employ some of Italy’s finest string players.
 Yet rather than publish the music of these spectacular musicians, the Este nobles preferred to keep their court composers’ talents to themselves.
 Many of the fantastical works written by these composers lay buried in the archives for years.
 With I virtuosi di Modena Ensemble Bizarria brings the music of the Este court to life, featuring rare gems for violin and cello by 17th-century composers Cima, Colombi, Uccellini and others.

 ENSEMBLE BIZARRIA: Lindsey Strand-Polyak, violin; Alexa Haynes-Pilon, cello

 MUSA—Bach and Sons

-A Bach birthday celebration, featuring works for oboe, violin, and basso continuo, by Sebastian Bach and his two eldest sons, Wilhelm Friedemann and Carl Philipp Emanuel.
+A Bach birthday celebration, featuring works for violin, cello and harpsichord, by Sebastian Bach and his two eldest sons, Wilhelm Friedemann and Carl Philipp Emanuel.

-MUSA: Lindsay McIntosh, baroque oboe; Laura Rubinstein-Salzedo, baroque violin; Gretchen Claassen, baroque cello; Derek Tam, harpsichord
+MUSA: Laura Rubinstein-Salzedo, baroque violin; Gretchen Claassen, baroque cello; Derek Tam, harpsichord